 Amanda has over 20 years of experience as a community organiser and educator.
 She co-founded GetUp, founded the Sydney Alliance, hosts the ChangeMakers Podcast and is now researching social change strategy with the University of Sydney’s Policy Lab.
 She brought US style community organising practice to Australia in 2007 through founding the Alliance.
 Amanda deeply values organising’s focus on leadership and relationship building while also understanding its place across an ecosystem of different people power strategies (that’s the focus of her upcoming book).
 She leads on content at the School.

 Isabella – or Isab as we fondly call her – has been the operational lead of the program, holding together the training space, coordinating large teams of volunteers to participate.
 She joined the team within weeks of it launching and has worked since then as its co-founder – the school could not have lasted without her.
 Her role connects to her passion for leaderful movements and her interest in making mass volunteer participation the engine room for social change.
 She is leading the leadership intensive program from Season 3 as well as supporting program delivery.

-In Season 3 we welcome our first staff person Will Potter.
-Will is a proud Gundangara man and Student Striker who has joined us as our Delivery Coordinator.
-He will help us expand the School with breadth and depth across the country.
+In Season 3 we welcomed our first staff person Will Potter.
+Will is a proud Gundungurra man and graduated student striker who has joined us as our Delivery Coordinator.
+He is helping us expand the School with breadth and depth across the country.

 Through Isab, Amanda and Will’s work, every training session involves around five volunteers.
 These change week to week (although we luckily have an increasingly large group of committed people who play a leadership role).
 These people help run the tech and breakout functions, the slides, and chat.
 Every week we have multiple trainers and speakers, featuring both concepts and case studies.
 And of course, we have multiple breakouts to ensure participants get to exchange, learn and explore the content, and most importantly, connect with each other.